schoolofcities/urban-data-storytelling/urban-data-analytics/measuring-the-city/measuring-the-city.md

 ### Census geographies

 National censuses aggregate data to a variety of spatial units ranging in size, many are the same as administrative and political boundaries, as well as many smaller-geography boundaries that are super useful for urban- and neighbourhood-scale maps and analyses.
-Census tracts (usually in the range of 2,500 and 8,000 persons) and Dissemination Areas (400 to 700 persons) are two scales that are often used.
-Check out ([Statistics Canada documentation](https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21), [U.S. Census documentation](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html)) or see our notebook on [Canadian census data](../canadian-census-data/canadian-census-data.ipynb) for more information.
+Census tracts (usually in the range of 2,500 and 8,000 persons) and Dissemination Areas (400 to 700 persons) are two scales that are often used in Canada.

+For more information about geographic boundaries of Canadian census data, check out [Statistics Canada's documentation](https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21) or see our chapter on [Canadian census data](../canadian-census-data/canadian-census-data.ipynb).
+For more information about U.S. census boundaries, see the [U.S. Census documentation](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html) or our chapter on [U.S. census data](../us-census-data/us-census-data.md).

 ![Common census boundaries in Toronto](img/census-boundaries-legend-eg.png)